LocustEater/FurcatedTreeTransform/README.md

 # FurcatedTreeTransform
 **Current status:** In progress.

-JS library to restore furcated trees (forced to expand/collapse nodes to fit a required architecture, like a binary tree) back to their original structure.
+Javascript class to restore furcated trees (forced to expand/collapse nodes to fit a required architecture, like a binary tree) back to their original structure.

 ### Background: